phil-opp/blog_os/blog/content/posts/06-page-tables/index.md

 Afterwards, we will use this paging module to build a heap allocator.
 This will allow us to use allocation and collection types such as `Box` and `Vec`.

 <small>Image sources: [^virtual_physical_translation_source]</small>

+## Footnotes
+[^fn-invalid-address]: If the `XXX` part of the address is smaller than `0o400`, it's binary representation doesn't start with `1`.
+But the sign extension bits, which should be a copy of that bit, are `1` instead of `0`.
+Thus the address is not valid.

 [^virtual_physical_translation_source]: Image sources: Modified versions of an image from  [Wikipedia](https://commons.wikimedia.org/wiki/File:X86_Paging_64bit.svg).
 The modified files are licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.